Security from First Principles

 Former Employees

-Executives & Privileged Users
+Executives and Privileged Users

 Often have broad access and are frequently targeted by social engineering.
 Privilege without commensurate security controls is a significant risk surface.

-Visitors & Contractors
+Visitors and Contractors

 Physical access to facilities, temporary network access, potentially unknown security posture.
 Third-party risk extends to anyone with a foot in the door.